 In addition to the largest Nha Trang station, the stop of the Thong Nhat trains, such as SE1-3, SE3-4, SE5-6, SE7-8, SE9-10, SE11-12, Khanh Hoa also has a number of small railway stations, receiving freight trains or inter-provincial passenger trains such as Dai Lanh, Ninh Hoa, Van Gia, and Thap Cham stations.

 5-star train: Just launched recently, the SNT2 offers the most comfortable hours of travel.
 Please note that you should depart between 19:00 and 20:00 to arrive in Nha Trang around 5:00 am.
-That’s enough to recharge your energy and keep up the strength to travel in Nha Trang.
-In addition, if you are a student, don’t forget to bring your student card when buying tickets to receive a discount.
+That’s enough to recharge your energy and keep you strong enough to travel in Nha Trang.

 By road